-The Organization has a mortgage loan with Wells Fargo Bank secured by its commercial building.
-The annual percentage rate is 4.75%.
-Monthly principal payments of \$10,958 plus interest are scheduled through January 2029.
-The loan has a principal balance of \$1,490,334 and \$1,621,833 at September 30, 2017 and 2016, respectively.
+During the fiscal year 2018, the Organization refinanced its long-term debt.
+The original mortgage and a building improvement loan were consolidated into one debt instrument which lowered the interest rate and extended the term.
+The new mortgage loan is with Wells Fargo Bank and is secured by a commercial building.
+The annual percentage rate is 4.50%.
+Monthly principal payments of \$13,783 plus interest are scheduled through October 2033.
+The long-term debt had a principal balance of \$1,790,000 and \$1,937,174 at September 30, 2018 and 2017, respectively.